Are you in a troubled relationship and do not know what to do? Are you considering couples counseling?

 This is divided into two steps.

-- First, a Celebration exercise in which each partner recalls a shared experience that is worth celebrating again.
+- First is a Celebration exercise in which each partner recalls a shared experience that is worth celebrating.
 Ask yourself: what exactly happened at that moment to make it so special?
 What is it that made it so positive?
 What qualities did you bring to make that moment so enjoyable?
 Both of you have to ask those questions.
 Then compare the answers and highlight the points in common.

-- Next, a Maintenance activity.
-Start thinking about which is your own most positive contribution to sustaining the relationship, and your partner’s.
-What do you both do to keep your relationship developing healthily with mutual understanding and respect?
-What really works about that contribution and what doesn’t?
+- Next is a Maintenance activity.
+Start thinking about which is your own most positive contribution to sustaining the relationship and your partner’s.
+What do you both do to keep your relationship healthy with mutual understanding and respect?
+What works about that contribution, and what doesn’t?

-3. Dream of Future – Your next step will be to envision your perfect future together.
+3. Dream of Future – Your next step will be envisioning your perfect future together.
 Not just the possible future that’s already ahead of you.
-To do this, close your eyes and visualize how you would like things to be?
-Did you have a dream you weren’t able to share with your partner?
-What are your most profound aspirations and dreams and how can you bring those dreams into your relationship?
-What words could your partner use to describe you that would make you feel proud?
+To do this, close your eyes and visualize how you would like things to be.
+Did you have a dream you couldn’t share with your partner?
+What are your most profound aspirations and dreams, and how can you bring those dreams into your relationship?
+What words could your partner describe you that would make you feel proud?

 5. Destiny – This is the final step of this process of introspection.
-Lay out openly and honestly your intentions so that you can commit yourself to those intentions.
+Lay out your intentions openly and honestly so you can commit yourself to those intentions.
 Start with the basics.
-Think of this final step as the laying of the foundation stone of your new house.
-This will help you stay motivated when problems and obstacles will arise.
-If you are lacking self-confidence, think of all your values, as well as why the relationship itself and your intentions are so important for you.
+Think of this final step as laying the foundation stone of your new house.
+This will help you stay motivated when problems and obstacles arise.
+If you lack self-confidence, think of all your values and why the relationship and your intentions are so important to you.

-By analyzing these 5 points, the couple is encouraged to remember the good things in their relationship and commit in a meaningful way to positive change that builds on their strengths.
+By analyzing these 5 points, the couple is encouraged to remember the good things in their relationship and commit meaningfully to positive change that builds on their strengths.

 And now, the last thing to do: Start a Pillow Fight!